 I enjoyed reading the The Fibonacci Problem blog post that shows (among other things) a tail recursive algorithm for the Fibonacci sequence.

 The original code is in Golang which has no tail recursion optimization.
-I wanted to compare the Golang code to Kotlin, see Kotlin’s tailrec
+I wanted to compare the Golang code to Kotlin, see Kotlin’s tailrec in action and measure the entire thing with jmh.

 I retained the original function names (up to capitalization) so the original Golang code: